xrash/deltadiff/README.md

 I must emphasize how **experimental** this is.

-> Note that I'm noticing this failing on large files.
+> Note that this could fail on large files.
 Also the code is using the machine dependent `int` type and I only tested it on a 64-bit machine.

 # What is this for